kevinpanaro/esp8266_micropython/README.md

 wipe.py: wipe color across the strip

 rainbow.py: show rainbow on LEDs, SEPERATION is how far the next LED is from the previous in terms of color

+strobe.py: a strobe light

+on_off.py: type the led index you want to turn on, and then turn it on. and then off again

+fire.py: fire flicker on led strip. flicker_intensity gets weird at high numbers since there is no random.randint().  we use getrandbits() :(